 - Supporters: If you support a petition by signing, your full name and address must be provided.
 In order to stay informed about the petition, you must provide a valid email address.
 Should a pro or con argument be created for a petition's debate room, the supporter must enter a valid email address.
 When signing publicly, only the name and location of supporters are shown on the website.
 Three days after signing, search engines will see the last name shortened to one letter.
 Six months after the end of the subscription, the data of supporters can no longer be viewed publicly.
 Five years after the petition is closed, the signatures will be deleted.

 - Supporters of non-public signatures are at no time publicly visible on the website or to search engines.

 - Petitioners and Petitionsempfänger see from all supporter data, including non-public signatures the name, the age (only in Austria), the post code, the city and a reduced to 4 characters street and house number and possibly the comment

-- The petitioner may not forward the signature lists and collection forms to anyone other than the petition recipient.
+- Signature lists and collection sheets may not be forwarded by the petitioner to anyone other than the petition recipient.

 - After the petition has been handed over, the petitioner is obliged to destroy all signature data made available to him in digital or printed form.

 - After the decision on a petition request, the petitioner is obliged to destroy all signature data made available to him digitally or in printed form.

 - Cooperating partner NGOs that collect signatures on their own page using the openPetition widget can export their signature data and contact you directly (if you have agreed).
 We have no influence over the frequency and content with which the cooperating partner NGO contacts you.

 - Profile pictures and profiles of mandate holders are publicly visible on the website and to search engines.